Morgan Stanley slashes price target on Public Storage [PSA] – find out why.

+Public Storage [NYSE: PSA] gained 1.00% on the last trading session, reaching $204.77 price per share at the time.
+Public Storage represents 174.45 million in outstanding shares, while the company has a total market value of $35.52 billion with the latest information.
+PSA stock price has been found in the range of $200.68 to $206.24.

-Compared to the average trading volume of 1.37M shares, PSA reached a trading volume of 1100566 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 1.30M shares, PSA reached a trading volume of 1233032 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PSA shares is $201.10 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PSA stock is a recommendation set at 2.90.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.